KZhang2002/webRepo/backend/README.md

 - `desc` (required): A string that contains the description of the listing.
 - `img` (required): A string that contains the URL of the image associated with the listing.

+The following parameters can be included in the query string:

+- `tags` (optional): A list of comma-separated strings of tags that the listing should be associated with.

 ### GET `/listing/:id`

 Send a request to this endpoint to get information about a listing.
 For example, `/listing/42069` will get information about the listing with the ID `42069`.